While most insurance claims are accepted, there are processes in place if your insurer disputes your claim.

 Under Australian law, insurers are required to have in place two distinct complaints processes.
-One must be an internal complaints process within the insurance company and the other must be must be an external dispute resolution scheme that is independent from the insurer.
+One must be an internal complaints process within the insurance company and the other must be an external dispute resolution scheme that is independent from the insurer.
 This ensures that disputes between insurers and policyholders are resolved in a fair and straightforward fashion.

 Your insurance company may turn down your claim because you haven’t supplied enough information or because it believes your policy does not cover the loss or incident for which you are making a claim.